gohyiqian/GarageSale/README.md

 The MVP will have the essential features of an ecommerce applications such as:

 1. Browsing Products by categories
-2. Filter Products by colors, sizes
+2. Filter Products by colors, sizes, gender
 3. Sort Products by prices and createdDates
 4. Add to Cart Feature
 5. Check out Feature